VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Related Work

-\myparagraph{Image Domain Generalization.} Previous approaches in DG are mostly designed for image data \cite{li2018domain,li2019feature,shankar2018generalizing,ADA,Jigsaw,dou2019domain}, which can be divided into two groups: feature-based methods and data-based methods.
+Most previous domain generalization methods are designed for image data \cite{li2018domain,li2019feature,shankar2018generalizing,ADA,Jigsaw,dou2019domain, li2018DG,qiao2020learning,shu2021open}, which can be divided into two groups: feature-based methods and data-based methods.
 Feature-based methods focus on extracting invariant cross-domain representations.
-Li \textit{et al.} \cite{li2018domain} introduced a prior distribution on the feature representation via adversarial learning and a Maximum Mean Discrepancy (MMD) regularizer.
-Li \textit{et al.} \cite{li2019feature} proposed a meta-learning approach to train a domain-invariant feature extractor.
-Data-based methods connect the source domain distributions and the unseen target distributions by expanding the training dataset.
-Shankar \textit{et al.} \cite{shankar2018generalizing} augmented the source domain with domain-guided perturbations of the input instances.
-Volpi \textit{et al.} \cite{ADA} proposed the ADA method, which augments the source domain with adversarial examples.
-Unlike all the above models, our approach is an early work for video DG, which extends the basic ADA method by particularly considering how to mitigate the temporal domain shift that is entangled with the spatial domain shift.
+Li \textit{et al.} \cite{li2018domain} introduced an adversarial learning approach based on the Maximum Mean Discrepancy (MMD).
+A meta-learning approach \cite{li2019feature} was proposed to train a domain-invariant feature extractor.
+Li \textit{et al.} \cite{li2019episodic} improved the robustness of the deep network to unseen image domains with a new episodic training strategy that can mimic the train-test domain shift.